Skip to main content

 };

-In the above example, a migration file provides a function that accepts a PostgreSQL connection as a parameter.
-This parameter is provided by the EverShop core.
+Each migration file exports a function that receives a PostgreSQL connection parameter provided by the EverShop core.
+This migration creates a product_comment table with the necessary fields.

 ./extensions